joealewine/blockchain-rhos/howto/console-upgrade-k8.md

 ```
 {:codeblock}

-You can use the `kubectl get deployment ibp-operator -o yaml` command to confirm that the command upgraded the operator spec.
+You can use the `kubectl get deployment ibp-operator -o yaml` command to confirm that the command updated the operator spec.

-After you apply the `operator-upgrade.yaml` custom resource definition to your namespace, the operator will restart and pull the latest image.
+After you apply the `operator-upgrade.yaml` operator spec to your namespace, the operator will restart and pull the latest image.
 The upgrade takes about a minute.
 While the upgrade is taking place, you can still access your console UI.
 However, you cannot use the console to install and instantiate chaincode, or use the console or the APIs to create or remove a node.

 You can check that the upgrade is complete by running `kubectl get deployment ibp-operator`.
 If the upgrade is successful, then you can see the following tables with four ones displayed.
 ```